d1jun/ThematicMusicRecommender/README.md

 pip install nltk --user
 ```

-In the files you want to use wordnet:
+In the Python files you want to use wordnet:

 ```python
 from nltk.corpus import wordnet